adonisjs/legacy-docs/3.0/cookies.md

 ---
 title: Cookie
 permalink: cookies
-weight: 2
+weight: 3
 categories:
 	- basics
 ---

-Cookies are encrypted and signed in Adonis.
+Cookies in Adonis are encrypted and signed.
 Which means any tampering to a cookie will make it invalid.

 In order to make your cookie encrypted, make sure to define `APP_KEY` inside your `.env` file.
 Alternatively you can make use of `ace` to generate the key for you.